aliterc/aliterc.github.io/index.md

 The ANC has welcomed a final investigation report into large-scale fraud at VBS Mutual Bank, saying heads must roll where there was any wrongdoing.

-The report, commissioned by the South African Reserve Bank (SARB), recommended that more than 50 individuals be criminally charged and held liable in civil proceedings, following the bank’s implosion earlier this year.
+The report, commissioned by the South African Reserve Bank (SARB), recommended that more than 50 individuals be criminally charged and held [liable](https://www.oxfordlearnersdictionaries.com/definition/english/liable?q=liable+) in civil proceedings, following the bank’s implosion earlier this year.

 This includes the bank’s former executives and their associates, shareholder executives, politicians and their relatives and auditors who signed off on the bank’s “fraudulent” financials.

 The report was compiled by advocate Terry Motau, who was appointed to head an investigation into the bank’s collapse.

-“The ‘Great Bank Heist’ report is alarming and highlights the roles of a range of individuals and institutions in these heinous events,” said ANC spokesperson Pule Mabe.
+“The ‘Great Bank Heist /haɪst/’ report is alarming and highlights the roles of a range of individuals and institutions in these heinous  /ˈheɪnəs/events,” said ANC spokesperson Pule Mabe.

-READ MORE: New report backs criminal charges against VBS ‘captors’ “The report points towards grave abuse of authority and office as well as worrying instances of corruption.”
+“The report points towards grave abuse of authority and office as well as worrying instances of corruption.”

 Mabe said the Reserve Bank was now expected to act decisively and with speed to process the recommendations in the report.